 What has happened so far?

-The first hearing, known as a strike-out hearing, was held in April to determine which of the duchess's claims could proceed to a trial against Associated Newspapers.
+The first hearing in the case, known as a strike-out hearing, was held in April to determine which of the duchess's claims could proceed to a trial against Associated Newspapers.
 In this hearing, lawyers for the Mail on Sunday successfully argued that certain parts of the duchess' claims should be removed.